 I am the Meldrum Senior Lecturer in Reformed Theology at New College, the University of Edinburgh.
 Prior to this, I was a postdoctoral research fellow, and then senior researcher in systematic and historical theology, at the Theologische Universiteit Kampen.
 I hold undergraduate degrees in law (LLB Hons, Aberdeen) and theology (BTh Dist., Glasgow).
 My PhD, on the Dutch dogmatician Herman Bavinck, was written at the University of Edinburgh.

 I work as a systematic and historical theologian.
 To date, the bulk of my research and writing has focused on neo-Calvinism, a form of Reformed Christianity that developed between the late nineteenth and early twentieth centuries in the Netherlands, and that has continued to evolve in a range of international contexts.
 My first book, Trinity and Organism, was published by Bloomsbury in 2012.
 More recently, I was the co-editor of Neo-Calvinism and the French Revolution, with the same publisher.
 In 2017, my book Herman Bavinck on Preaching and Preachers, was published by Hendrickson.
 Following this, I worked on Christian Worldview (co-edited and co-translated with Gray Sutanto and Cory Brock), which was published by Crossway.
-My most recent book, Bavinck: A Critical Biography was published in 2020 by Baker Academic, and won the History and Biography Book of the Year prize at The Gospel Coalition 2020 Book Awards.
+My most recent book, Bavinck: A Critical Biography was published in 2020 by Baker Academic.
+It received a number of accolades, including the History and Biography Book of the Year prize at The Gospel Coalition 2020 Book Awards.
+It was also a finalist in the 2021 ECPA Christian Book Awards.

 I have broad interests in Reformed theologies and theologians, with particular foci on Scottish-Dutch Reformed connections, public theology, and the relationship of theology to the phenomenon of multilingualism.

 I speak, read and write English, Scottish Gaelic, Dutch and French.